Sidrcs/vet_clinics_db/README.md

     <li><code>geometry</code>: Polygon geometry of Madison, WI urban bounds</li>
 </ul>

 <code>vet_walk_polygons</code> provides walk polygons of 0.5, 1 mile from veterinary clinics (using madison_vet datasest) and dane_roads shapefile which describes Dane county road network sourced from GeoData@Wisconsin website (2022).
 The dataset is computed by Chinna Subbaraya Siddharth (Sid) Ramavajjala by performing network analysis using ArcGIS Pro.
-The dataset helps in understanding of vet deserts in Madison, WI.
+The dataset helps in the understanding of vet deserts in Madison, WI.
 <ul>
     <li><code>name</code>: Veterinary clinic from which walk polygons are computed</li>
     <li><code>org_mile</code>: Origin mile value of the walk polygon</li>